lace-wing/tools/retro-planner/README.md

     complex number,09-01#ok
     ```

+    For now, **only the first tag per cell is used**.
+    Undefined tags will also be ignored.

 ### CSV to PNG

 After writing your plans in a `.csv` file, you may want to export it as a colored picture for better readability and convenience.